SteveHarrellson/CSHMM_ComputationalGenomics/README.md

 There are two python codes in this repository.

-**Pre-processing_HMM.ipynb** This code tests multiple pre-processing techniques on the emissions of the HMM.
+**pre-processing_HMM.py** This code tests multiple pre-processing techniques on the emissions of the HMM.
 You can either run it using the lookback pre-processing or the palindromic pre-processing.

 **Sliding_window.py** For a value of k=1, this code runs the traditional HMM architecture on the dataset.
 For a k>1, it runs a pre-processing of the secondary structure such that the trailing k secondary structure labels ending at position t were used to express the hidden state of position t.
 The code can be run using the following command: